JDB-JohnBrown/wd-fullstack-challenge/README.md

 8. Run "start-frontend.bat"
    - If it closes immediately, something may have gone wrong with yarn install.
 Open the frontend folder, and run "yarn install" in a command line

+# Bonuses
+1. Optimization: Propose at least one optimization that can help the application perform better under increased data loads.
+   - Currently, the search returns ALL results from the database that match the search.
+This is incredibly fast right now with an sqlite database and one user.
+With many users, this would impact performance.
+I would build pagination on the backend, instead of leaving the frontend to sort it out
+   - The *property* table is read-only.
+This could be split out to a seperate database, so that the many LARGE reads don't impact the read/writes happening to the user_property_link table.
+2. Additional Feature: Propose a feature you believe would enhance the user's experience while managing their property list.
+   - Right now, "search" doesn't account for commas in the market value, it doesn't give the user the ability to search for a numbered range.
+   - The "+" Buttons in search don't turn grey/green after adding/deleting a property from the list, until after you re-search.
+   - Being able to add notes to your own property list would likely be helpful in this kind of application
+   - Being able to "favorite" properties not yet on *your* list might help in the long run

 **W&D Lead Fullstack Engineering Challenge**